Altermagnetism and Superconductivity: A Short Historical Review: II. A tale of three

 \subsubsection{3, Emergence of altermagnetism}

-As more exotic physical properties discovered in such type of collinear AFM (see recent reviews \citep{Smejkal2022-2, Bai2024, SongC2025, Guo2025, Jungwirth2025-1, Jungwirth2025-2, Jungwirth2025-3}), in 2022, \v{S}mejkal \textit{et al.} proposed the idea of type-III collinear magnets, to be distinguished from the well-established known FM and collinear AFM.
-Type-III collinear magnets specify collinear magnets which have compensating magnetic moments in real space and momentum-dependent SML protected by crystal symmetry in the reciprocal space without SOC.
-Type-III collinear magnet was also termed altermagnetism \citep{Smejkal2022-1}.
+As more exotic physical properties discovered in such type of collinear AFM (see recent reviews \citep{Smejkal2022-2, Bai2024, SongC2025, Guo2025, Jungwirth2025-1, Jungwirth2025-2, Jungwirth2025-3}), in 2022, \v{S}mejkal \textit{et al.} proposed the idea of type-III collinear magnets, to be distinguished from the well-established known FM and N\'{e}el AFM.
+Type-III collinear magnets specify collinear magnets which have compensating magnetic moments in real space and NRSML protected by crystal symmetry in the reciprocal space.
+Type-III collinear magnet was also termed \textit{altermagnetism} \citep{Smejkal2022-1}.
 Here, the prefix "alter" carries two distinct meanings.
-First, it refers to alternating orders in both real and reciprocal space: in real space, this reflects the compensating collinear magnetic moments; in reciprocal space, it signifies the alternating spin-splitting protected by crystal symmetry.
-In addition to this, "alter" also conveys the idea of alternating physical properties shared by FM and collinear AFM.
-Specifically, an "alter-magnet" can exhibit characteristics typical of FM in one contexts, while simultaneously displaying behaviours associated with AFM in the others, as summarized by Mazin \textit{et al.} \citep{Mazin2022}.
+First, it refers to alternating orders in both real and reciprocal space: in real space, this reflects the compensating collinear magnetic moments; in reciprocal space, it signifies the alternating NRSML protected by crystal symmetry.
+In addition to this, "alter" also conveys the idea of alternating physical properties shared by FM and N\'{e}el AFM.
+Specifically, an "alter-magnet" can exhibit characteristics typical of FM in one context, such as NRSML, AHE, nonrelativistic spin current etc, while simultaneously displaying behaviours associated with AFM in the others including zero stray field, ultrafast dynamics up to terahertz and so on, as summarized by Mazin \textit{et al.} \citep{Mazin2022}.

 Following this thought, Liu \textit{et al.} \citep{LiuQ2025} proposed a second definition of unconventional magnetism: magnets adopt antiferromagnetic configurations yet display properties reminiscent of FMs.
 Within this framework, altermagnets (AMs) are considered a specific subset of unconventional magnets.
-Cheong \textit{et al.} \citep{Cheong2024, Cheong2025} defines altermagnetism more broadly as magnetism characterized by broken $\mathcal{PT}$ symmetry, with a ground state exhibiting full spin compensation in the non-relativistic limit.
+Cheong \textit{et al.} \citep{Cheong2024, Cheong2025} defines altermagnetism more broadly as magnetism characterized by broken $\mathcal{PT}$ symmetry, with a ground state exhibiting full spin compensation in the nonrelativistic limit.
 This definition also includes noncollinear antiferromagnets and aligns with the conception of unconventional magnetism by Liu \textit{et al.} \citep{LiuQ2025}.